rackerlabs/design-system/_component_design/cards.md

 usage: >
   A card is a user interface element that contains summary information and provides users the option to navigate to more detailed information.
 A card can contain content comprised of different elements, such as text, pictures, and UI controls.

-  In contrast to the Lists pattern, cards allow the user to visually distinguish between sets of information.
+  In contrast to the lists pattern, cards allow the user to visually distinguish between sets of information.
 preview-image: preview-images/cards.svg
 status: in-progress
 resource: true
-last-modified: 2018-04-02
+last-modified: 2018-04-08
 helix-ui-css: false
 helix-ui-javascript: false
 ---